Wallet

 To generate a random mnemonic as a word string which writes to stdout:

-redgold generate-words > words
+redgold generate-random-words > words

-Example output: spray vicious advice area best device arrange federal payment remind host light cat defy soda festival song help hurt luggage police reopen myth wear wage worry egg acquire emotion occur slender wagon steel hero endless tattoo south better outside slow spice sister abandon slim surprise guide better candy
+spray vicious advice area best device arrange federal payment remind host light cat defy soda festival song help hurt luggage police reopen myth wear wage worry egg acquire emotion occur slender wagon steel hero endless tattoo south better outside slow spice sister abandon slim surprise guide better candy

 For later commands, export the mnemonic as an environment variable